 Structure of the project:

+Outcome 1:

-Outcome 1: The instability at the Tanzania-Burundi border is reduced, and the rights of stranded, vulnerable migrants, displaced persons, and asylum seekers are better protected by immigration officials and other relevant authorities, through protection-sensitive border management and border monitoring, which in turn informs the reintegration process.
+Outcome 1: Instability at the Tanzania-Burundi borderi s reduced and the rights of stranded, vulnerable migrants, displaced persons, and asylum seekers are better protected by immigration officials and other relevant authorities

-Output 1.1.: Humanitarian Border Management mechanisms on both sides of the border dispose of the relevant technical and institutional capacities as well the coordination mechanisms to ensure protection sensitive border management.
+Output 1.1.: Humanitarian Border Management mechanisms on both sides of the border the relevant technical and institutional capacities as well as the coordination mechanisms to ensure protection sensitive border management.

 Activity 1: Provide green border crossing points with high cross border mobility with equipment and software to monitor migration flow for data collection and analysis in order to provide humanitarian assistance and protection to affected population.